SSCOR BLOG

 When faced with the challenge of transporting someone in respiratory distress, emergency responders should be able to identify the symptoms and remain prepared to spring into action with the right procedures and equipment.

-Unitek EMT describes respiratory distress, also known as acute respiratory distress syndrome, as respiratory failure caused by widespread inflammation in the lungs, shortness of breath and a potential cause for ventilation.
-Unitek EMT gives two examples of respiratory distress:
+Respiratory distress, also known as acute respiratory distress syndrome, is respiratory failure caused by widespread inflammation in the lungs, shortness of breath, and is a potential cause for ventilation.
+Examples of respiratory distress include:

 1. Primary Respiratory Distress, meaning the problem is directly in the lungs.